So, you’ve created your company… What’s next?

 Teamwork enhances decision-making by allowing different perspectives to be explored during problem-solving.
 With good leadership skills, personal barriers to collaboration are dissolved, creating a safe space among employees to freely express their opinions.

 A hurdle that some leaders face in forging teamwork is their fear of delegating.
-Often, they avoid assigning duties to other members for worry that they may underperform or underdeliver.
+Often, they avoid assigning duties to other members of worry that they may underperform or underdeliver.
 A solution to this is to designate tasks for them based on their skill set while still allowing them to push their comfort zones.

 Being a leader requires you to trust your team’s capabilities and allow them to handle the tiny details within it.
 Lead them in the areas where they lack expertise and let them feel valued by entrusting them with boundary-pushing work.